oleg-ai-dev/emg_heb_site/memory-bank/systemPatterns.md

 *   Tailwind CSS + shadcn/ui offers a balance of rapid UI development and customization.
 *   Client-side routing with `react-router-dom` for SPA navigation.
 *   Focus on SEO using `react-helmet`.
-*   Hardcoded blog content suggests either a simple initial setup or a future plan to integrate a CMS/API.
+*   Blog content is split: Metadata in `BlogPost.tsx`, content JSX in separate files (`src/articles/content/`), loaded dynamically via `React.lazy`.
+This improves performance by avoiding bundling all content together.
 *   RTL support is explicitly handled.
-*   Code-splitting applied to routes in `src/App.tsx`.
+*   Code-splitting applied to page routes in `src/App.tsx` and blog post content in `src/pages/BlogPost.tsx`.